aregsar/aregsarblog/blog/2020/create-laravel-project-with-multiple-redis-stores/index.md

   'prefix' => env('CACHE_PREFIX', Str::slug(env('APP_NAME', 'MyApplication'), '_').'_cache'),
 ```

-> Note: we can leave the redis store connection value in `config/cache.php` as is, since it is set to `cache` out of the box which references the out of the box `cache` redis connection in `config/database.php`
+We can leave the redis store connection value in `config/cache.php` as is, since it is set to `cache` out of the box which references the out of the box `cache` redis connection in `config/database.php`

 ```php
     'stores' => [